orgsorfi/ELK-Deployment/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because:
 - The main advantage of automating configuration with Ansible is you can make changes to all containers at once without having to move into each machine.
-It's like using group policies in a windows enviorment.
+It's like using group policies in a Windows enviorment.

 The playbook implements the following tasks:
 - Downloading the ELK (sebp/elk:716) image to all machines using the curl command.